-Sunrise was at 4.54am but because of the cloud cover the sun itself couldn’t be seen but this didn’t seem to deter anyone’s spirits.
-The drumming around the ancient monument had many dancing and the sound of skylarks filled the air.
+Sunrise occurs before 5am but there’s no guarantee of being able to see the perfect sunrise.
+That never seems to deter anyone’s spirits.
+The drumming and horn blowing around the ancient monument has many dancing and the sound of skylarks fills the air.

 The ceremonies performed at the stones are mainly associated with the Druids.
-Titular Head and chosen Chief of The Loyal Arthurian Warband, King Arthur Pendragon led the solstice proceedings at the Heel stone whilst other druid groups can be found in the inner circle or just outside.
+Titular Head and chosen Chief of The Loyal Arthurian Warband, King Arthur Pendragon can often be found leading the solstice proceedings at the Heel stone whilst other druid groups can be found in the inner circle or just outside.

-The solstice was extra special for two couples because they had a handfasting ceremony.
-One couple, Pavel and Tanya had come all the way from Canada.
-They entered the circle of gathered people and King Arthur bound their wrists with their chosen material.
-A handfasting binds them together as they pledge to commit for a year and a day, eternity and beyond or as long as their love will last.
-Their ceremony finished with them jumping over a staff, showing a leap of faith.
+The solstice is extra special for couples looking to have a handfasting ceremony.
+It binds them together as they pledge to commit for a year and a day, eternity and beyond or as long as their love will last.
+Their ceremony finishes with the couple jumping over a staff, showing a leap of faith.

-The words of the druids during the rituals were a sentiment echoed by many:
+The words of the druids during the rituals are a sentiment echoed by many:

 “May there be Peace in the East!
 May there be Peace in the South!
 May there be Peace in the West!
 May there be Peace in the North!May there be Peace throughout the whole world.”

 The Summer Solstice 2017 is on 21 June at 04:24.

 Solstice car park and access to the monument is open from 19:00 on 20 June.
 The car park closes at 06:00 on 21 June, or when full and cars need to leave by 12:00.
 Car park charges apply but buses run to the event from Salisbury railway station.